The Night Baku Caught Fire: A Story of Azerbaijan's Impossible City

 The Burning Mountain

-And then came the night that changed my trip.
+And then there's the night that reframes the whole trip.

 Yanar Dag — the Burning Mountain — is 25km north of Baku.
 A hillside that has been continuously on fire for at least 65 years, fed by natural gas seeping through sandstone.